filipszumski/currency-converter/README.md

 ### FEATURES

-- Calculating currency conversion and displaying result.
+- Calculating currency conversion and displaying result

 ## My other projects